Cumulocity-IoT/c8y-docs/content/change-logs/application-enablement/ui-c8y-1021-13-0-filtering-alarms-by-date-in-the-alarms-page-backport-7628.md

 ---
 date: ""
-title: Filtering alarms by date in the alarms page BACKPORT (#7628)
+title: It is now possible to filter alarms by date in the alarms page.
 product_area: Application enablement & solutions
 change_type:
   - value: change-QHu1GdukP